-- As an example of "more informed" consider the 8-puzzle: - tiles out of place; and - Manhattan blocks distance. - We need h(n) to underestimate $h_T(n)$ to ensure admissibility. - But, the closer the estimate, the easier it is to reject nodes which are not on the optimal path. - This means less nodes need to be searched.
+- THEN we say that A_2^ is more informed than A_1^ . - As an example of "more informed" consider the 8-puzzle: - tiles out of place; and - Manhattan blocks distance.

+- Why is "more informed" better? - We need h(n) to underestimate $h_T(n)$ to ensure admissibility. - But, the closer the estimate, the easier it is to reject nodes which are not on the optimal path. - This means less nodes need to be searched.

 - There are techniques that go further than those we have studied:

 - Iterative deepening A (IDA)

 - Focussed Dynamic A^ (called D^)

 - $-D^$ Lite

 - Delayed D^

 - Life-long planning A (called LPA)

 - $-PAO^$

-- There are three directions we will take from here:
+- There are four directions we will take from here:

+- Local search

 - Adversarial search

 - Learning the state space.

 - Adding in more knowledge about the domain.